harsh22201/ReadIt/README.md

     - Customers can also post pictures of the books to review the delivery service.

 9. Sell and Buy Old Books:
-    - Explore a wide range of old books listed by sellers from various genres, ensuring a diverse selection for book enthusiasts ,that too at a minimal cost.
+    - Explore a wide range of old books listed by sellers from various genres, ensuring a diverse selection for book enthusiasts at a minimal cost.
     - Engage in negotiations with sellers and make offers on old books.
 Our platform facilitates friendly communication between buyers and sellers to ensure a satisfactory deal for both parties.
 Trade independently without external interference.
     - Be a part of our active community of book lovers.
-Participate in forums, discussions, and events centered around the joy of reading and book trading.
+Participate in forums, discussions, and events centred around the joy of reading and book trading.

+**Contributions:**
+Devansh Kumar - Seller profile, seller and customer interaction and book catalogue Harsh Rajput - user registration, reviews and order management Bhaskar Kashyap - Selling and buying old books, searching and filtering books by genres, authors, etc. and shopping cart and checkout